 Athletic facilities at South Carolina are supported through donations to the Gamecock Club, as well as through season ticket purchases and capital gifts.
 For more information on how you can support South Carolina athletics, visit the Gamecock Club.
-To follow the progress, check out the facility section on Spurs Up Blog.

 This building strives to synthesize the traditional architectural values associated with the University of South Carolina and the dynamic movement of athleticism.
 The building appeals to student-athletes and also the recruits evaluating the role South Carolina may play in their development as a student-athlete.
 The building's primary purpose is to foster a sense of community among student-athletes as well as promote excellence in academics.

 The Rice Athletics Center forms the northeast corner of the Roost Athletics Village anchoring the courtyard along with the Dodie Anderson Academic Enrichment Center.
 The building is a three-story, 68,683-square foot facility, constructed of steel and concrete with brick and glass exterior, and was built at a cost of $8.5 million.

 Gamecock Park, located on the former Farmer's Market site, opened for the 2012 football season.
 This exciting, state-of-the-art project includes shaded tent zones, cable TV hookups, electrical outlets, and permanent restrooms.
 The central open space, called the Garnet Way, is a grassy promenade lined with scarlet oaks and provides a route for the marching band, cheerleaders, and football team to parade through the venue on the way to the stadium.